akvilary/sqlconstructor/README.md

 Result of & or | operator is SqlContainer and SqlContainer (and SqlWrap) also can operate & and | (in release >= 1.2.0)

 SqlFilter and SqlFilters insert value in query instantly if you use string as value in keyword argument or dict.
+Each value of dict or keyword argument will be converted by SqlVal class.
+If you would like insert value 'as is' in sql string then you put the value in SqlContainer and pass that SqlContainer instance as dict or keyword argument value.

-If you you would like to insert value after building query then:
+If you you would like to set variable and replace it later (after building query) then:
   - use SqlPlaceholder instance as value in filter keyword argument or dict.
   - or add placeholder by syntax in string as whole value (neither in dict nor in keyword argument, because they will be converted to sql value)
 ```python